 Figure 4: Ancient Roman gold and silver coins.

-Throughout the ages, there have been many types of commodity based money.
-People have used anything from seashells, rocks, feather, furs, and many more types of commodities.
-Ultimately, people discovered that precious metals such as gold and silver worked well as commodity based money for many reasons.
+Throughout the ages, there have been many types of commodity-based money.
+People have used anything from seashells, rocks, feathers, furs, and many more types of commodities.
+Ultimately, people discovered that precious metals such as gold and silver worked well as commodity-based money for many reasons.
 First of all, gold is an inert metal so it doesn’t react with other elements and doesn’t decay, rust, either.
-Precious metals such as gold and silver also have many other properties such as being portable, durable, divisible and are interchangeable so they are the perfect store of value.
+Precious metals such as gold and silver also have many other properties such as being portable, durable, divisible, and are interchangeable so they are the perfect store of value.
 For over five thousand years, the most recognized form of money was based on bimetallism—mostly gold and silver in the form of coins (Figure 4).

 Paper Based Money Was Invented

 Figure 5: One of the very first printing presses invented by the ancient Chinese.

 The major problem with using gold and silver coins for trade and barter is that carrying large amounts of metal coins are heavy and cumbersome to bear.
 As a solution, the ancient Chinese around the 11th century created the first paper receipts for metal coins that were deposited into storage vaults.
 Hence, the very first paper-based currency came in existence and the first gold standard came to be.
 Throughout the centuries, there have been many different types of paper-based currency (Figure 6).

 Figure 6: Examples of different paper, “fiat”, based currency.